 The Municipal Museum of Penafiel was inaugurated in 2009 in the Pereira do Lago Palace.
 And in 2010, it was distinguished with the Best Portuguese Museum Award and nominated for the European Museum of the Year Award!
 The collection of the Municipal Museum of Penafiel is divided into five permanent exhibition rooms, dedicated to the history and culture of Penafiel – Identity Room, Territory Room, Archaeology Room, Crafts Room, and Earth & Water Room – with an extra room for temporary exhibitions!

-Are you looking for the best museums in Europe?
-Then you’re in the right place because this list brings together the best museums in Europe, which you should visit at least once in your life.
-Europe has an unparalleled artistic, historical, and cultural past.
-And these must-see museums in Europe are perfect for art lovers, history buffs, and cultural travelers.
-From collections of ancient artifacts to painting and sculpture galleries, discover some of the most visited museums in the world!
+Are you looking for the best museums in Portugal?
+Then you’re in the right place because this list brings together the best museums in Portugal, which you should visit at least once in your life.
+Portugal has an unparalleled artistic, historical, and cultural past.
+And these must-see museums in Portugal are perfect for art lovers, history buffs, and cultural travelers.
+From collections of artifacts to painting and sculpture galleries, discover some of the most visited museums in Portugal!

 The Palace of the Dukes of Braganza is a ducal palace situated in the historic center of Guimarães, a few meters from Guimarães Castle.
 Mainly inhabited in the 15th century, this manor house is considered a unique architectural example in the Iberian Peninsula!
 The Palace of the Dukes of Braganza was commissioned by Dom Afonso, around 1420.
 Dom Afonso was the illegitimate son of King João I and accumulated the titles of 8th Count of Barcelos, 2nd Count of Neiva, and 1st Duke of Braganza!